 Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 This guide is part of the documentation on how to implement and deploy SAP software on Microsoft Azure.
-Before you read this guide, read the Planning and implementation guide.
+Before you read this guide, read the Planning and implementation guide and articles the planning guide points you to.
 This document covers the generic deployment aspects of SAP-related DBMS systems on Microsoft Azure virtual machines (VMs) by using the Azure infrastructure as a service (IaaS) capabilities.

 The paper complements the SAP installation documentation and SAP Notes, which represent the primary resources for installations and deployments of SAP software on given platforms.

 In this document, considerations of running SAP-related DBMS systems in Azure VMs are introduced.
 There are few references to specific DBMS systems in this chapter.
 Instead, the specific DBMS systems are handled within this paper, after this document.

 IaaS: Infrastructure as a service.

 SAP component: An individual SAP application such as ERP Central Component (ECC), Business Warehouse (BW), Solution Manager, or Enterprise Portal (EP).
 SAP components can be based on traditional ABAP or Java technologies or on a non-NetWeaver-based application such as Business Objects.

 SAP environment: One or more SAP components logically grouped to perform a business function such as development, quality assurance, training, disaster recovery, or production.

 SAP landscape: This term refers to the entire SAP assets in a customer's IT landscape.
 The SAP landscape includes all production and nonproduction environments.